RayhanalKavey/learning-site-react-project-client-a10/README.md

 ### Description

-This course will teach you React.js in a practice-oriented way, using all the latest patterns and best practices you need.
-You will learn all the key fundamentals as well as advanced concepts and related topics to turn you into a React.js developer.
+- An online tutorial website where react routing system is the main focus.
+On the tutorial page user can check the tutorial details by clicking both the side link and the tutorial card

-- Here all the tutorials are being add to the tutorial section.
-You can check the details from side link or from the tutorial card.
+- Tutorial details can be downloaded as pdf from the tutorial details page.
+There is a checkout button to know further details
 - Firebase authentication system is applied in this application.
 Like google login, email password log in, github login etc.
 - Firebase configurations are protected with environment variable.
 - Frequently Asked Questions about react are added in the FAQ section